Four Trips You Should Take in 2020

-This was originally published last year, but unlike Lonely Planet I can’t be bothered doing one of these lists every year.
+This was originally published two years ago, but unlike Lonely Planet I can’t be bothered doing one of these lists every year.
 Plus, if you do lists like this every year they become less about the “best places to visit” than “places to visit that we haven’t added to one of these lists in a few years”.
 But really, I’m just a bit lazy — it’s Christmas so it’s all good!

 The other thing to look out for is why they are including certain countries.
 Often it’s because a major sporting event or a certain festival is happening, which is perhaps the worst time to visit a place (unless you’re really interested in said event).
 Accommodation is more expensive and fills up quicker and getting around the country can be more difficult.

 This is the first time I’ve written a list like this, so you can be sure that the four places I mention below are the cream of the crop.
 I also won’t be imploring you to visit Russia during the football world cup or Pyeongchang for the Winter Olympics.
-Does this make my list the best “Trips you should take in 2018” post on the internet?
-Probably not (OK, definitely not), but I hope you read it anyway!
+Does this make my list the best “Trips you should take in 2020” post on the internet?
+Maybe…

 When to go: Peak season is mid June – mid September.
 May or October will be your best bets for good weather and cheaper prices.